-- Completed online application form; - Official transcript with overall GPA at 2.5 or higher and scholastic GPA at 3.0 or higher (WES, AACRO, ECE, or GCE evaluation required for international applicants); - Interest statement (1-2 pages); - Official copy of GRE score (no more than 5 years old); - Official copy of TOEFL score (no more than 2 years old) (for international applicants only); - Two recommendation letters from professionals; - A resume. - All documents are required to be submitted online.
-The Graduate Committee of the Chemistry Department will review students' application materials and make recommendation for admission into the Applied Chemistry Master Degree (Thesis) Program to the Dean of Graduate, Adult and Extended Studies, who extends an offer of admission to the applicant.
+- Completed online application form. - Official transcript with overall GPA at 3.0 or higher (WES, AACRO, ECE, or GCE evaluation required for international applicants). - Interest statement (1-2 pages). - Official copy of GRE score (no more than 5 years old); due to COVID-19, GRE scores are not required for the 2020-2021 academic year. - Official copy of TOEFL score (no more than 2 years old) (for international non-English speaking applicants only). - Two recommendation letters from professionals. - A resume. - All documents are required to be submitted online.
+The Graduate Committee of the Chemistry Department will review students' application materials and make recommendation for admission into the Doctor of Philosophy in Applied Chemistry Program to the Dean of Graduate, Adult and Extended Studies, who extends an offer of admission to the applicant.